quattor/quattor.github.com/_aquilon/configuration.md

 * `prod`: used for managing all the production services.
 During the [initialization][aquilon_install] of Aquilon database, the `prod` domain was created in the database but the matching directory was not.
+Also the Pan compiler path must be fixed to the one declared in `/etc/aqd.conf`.
 Below are the command to fix this:

     ```bash